xilinchen/personal_web/content/authors/admin/_index.md

 - Visitors
 ---

-I am a data analyst with expertise in healthcare research.
+I'm a data analyst with expertise in healthcare research.
 I enjoy working in an interdisciplinary team and solving data challenges!

-I'm originally from Chengdu, Sichuan, China and moved to the U.S. for my master's degree.
-My career is majorly focus on Healthcare field.
+I'm originally from [Chengdu](https://en.wikipedia.org/wiki/Chengdu) and moved to the U.S. for my master's degree.
+My career has been majorly focus on healthcare related research.
 I have worked in substance abuse, trauma transportation and surgical education research.
 I found working in healthcare research very interesting, challenging and fulfilling.

-Today I am a Statistician a.k.a. 'big data analyst' for the Center for Surgical Training and Research at the University of Michigan.
-I work with Dr. Brian George to analyze surgeon performance and career outcomes.
-We use data including medicare, EMR and resident preforming evaluation data to develop evidence based training standards for our future surgeons.
-I am challenged every day and learned a lot from data visualization to modeling techniques.
+Today I am a statistician for the Center for Surgical Training and Research at the University of Michigan.

+My first name is pronounced as "She-lynn".
 In my free time, I enjoy walking, gardening and cooking!